 With PMI gaining accolades for its work and standardizations, it started offering certification courses such as the Project Management Professional (PMP) and Certified Associate in Project Management (CAPM) in the years 1984 and 2003, respectively.
 These CAPM vs PMP certification courses gathered a huge chunk of manager aspirants to come together and be part of a unique learning experience.
 As these exams gained popularity, so did the wave of adoption of best practices and methodologies swamped businesses and organizations.
 Individuals would study hard and gain a lot of exposure to these courses and bring about great improvements in the business outputs.

-These changes sparked a whole new era of competitiveness among organizations and CAPM vs PMP certification were at the forefront of them.
-So, in this article CAPM vs PMP, we will dive into learning a little bit more about this two CAPM vs PMP competitive exams and help you find the best one!
+These changes sparked a whole new era of competitiveness among organizations, and CAPM vs PMP certification was at the forefront of them.
+So, in this article, CAPM vs PMP, we will dive into learning a little bit more about this two CAPM vs PMP competitive exams and help you find the best one!

 This article on CAPM vs PMP is structured as below:-